Lucy Jones: Selected awards

 Jones has received the Alquist Award from the California Earthquake Safety Foundation, the Shoemaker Award for Lifetime Achievements in Science Communication from the USGS, the Samuel J. Heyman Service to America Medal from the Partnership for Public Service in 2015, and the Seismological Society of America's Frank Press Public Service Award in 2018.
+In 2024, Jones was one of USA Todays Women of the Year.

-Personal
+Personal life

+Jones's uncle was an American diplomat living in Taiwan, and she moved to Taiwan to live with her uncle's family.
+In 1971, she graduated as the salutatorian from the Taipei American School before entering Brown University.
+Her Chinese name is 章光月.

 Jones, a fourth-generation resident of southern California, currently lives in Pasadena, California.
 She is married to fellow seismologist Egill Hauksson and they have two sons.

 Jones is a musician and composer, who plays a Renaissance stringed instrument called the viol.
 She is a member of Los Angeles Baroque, which calls itself "LA's Community Baroque Orchestra."
-In 2019, Jones released a music video accompanying a piece she composed called In Nomine Terra Calens, which translates to “In the Name of a Warming Earth.”
+In 2019, Jones released a music video accompanying a piece she composed called In Nomine Terra Calens, which translates to "In the Name of a Warming Earth".
 In Nomine Terra Calens is her musical interpretation of global temperature data from 1880 to 2017, which shows an increase at what Jones calls a "terrifying" rate."In Nomine Terra Calens: In the name of a warming Earth" (2019) In February 2019, Los Angeles Baroque performed In Nomine Terra Calens at the Natural History Museum of Los Angeles County.